Malagos Chocolate: Products and services

 Malagos 85% Dark Chocolate packaging and chocolate bar.

-Malagos cultivates their own cacao at their Bureau of Plant Industry-certified farm at the foothills of Mount Talomo.
-They are also responsible for the fermentation, drying, sorting, roasting of the cacao beans they use in their production of chocolate.
-A total of 50 people is employed at the farm.
-Their facility is situated 350 m above sea level.
-Malagos uses Grade A cacao beans of the Trinitario variety which comes from a hybrid of Forastero and Criollo.
-The firm also buys beans from around 100 small-scale cocoa farmers in the Davao area. and supplies cacao seeds, seedlings and scions throughout Mindanao.
-In October 2017, it was reported that Malagos Chocolate along with other chocolate brands would be participating in “Salon du Chocolat” on October 28 to November 1 in Paris, France.
+Malagos cultivates its own cacao at a Bureau of Plant Industry-certified cacao nursery at the foothills of Mount Talomo.
+They ferment, dry, sort, and roast the cacao beans they use in their production of chocolate.
+The farm is located at Barangay Baguio District, Davao City.
+The firm also buys beans from around 100 small-scale cocoa farmers in the Davao area and supplies cacao seeds, seedlings and scions throughout Mindanao.
+In October 2017, it was reported that Malagos Chocolate, along with other chocolate brands, would be participating in Salon du Chocolat on October 28 to November 1 in Paris, France.
+In 2017, the Puentespinas opened the first chocolate museum in the Garden Resort.
+Other than the museum, there are store branches in Metro Davao, and parts of Visayas and Mindanao.

-The company has dark chocolates, like a 65% dark chocolate bar, an 85% bar, a 72% bar, and a 100% pure unsweetened chocolate.
-They also have a salted caramel chocolate bar.
-The brand also has "cacao juices" which are made from the juice in cacao pods.
-According to a source, the juice has a "sweet tart flavor".
-Their packaging was, according to a source, recyclable paper.
+The company has dark chocolates, including a 65% dark chocolate bar, an 85% bar, a 72% bar, and a 100% pure unsweetened chocolate.
+They also have a salted caramel chocolate bar and "cacao juices," which are made from the juice in cacao pods.
+According to Patricia Baes of Spot.ph, the juice is said to have a "sweet and tart flavor".